menu

 Occupations and Workforce

-Miracle is a blue-collar town, with 40.20% of people working in blue-collar occupations, while the average in America is just 27.7%.
+Because occupations involving physical labor dominate the local economy, Miracle is generally considered to be a blue-collar town.
+40.20% of the Miracle workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Miracle is a town of sales and office workers, construction workers and builders, and transportation and shipping workers.
 There are especially a lot of people living in Miracle who work in sales jobs (22.77%), office and administrative support (7.33%), and teaching (6.53%).

 Setting & Lifestyle